kora-projects/kora-docs/mkdocs/blog/en/kora-compile-time-and-development-speed.md

 ---

-## Build Cache and Configuration Cache Solve Different Problems
+## Build Cache and Configuration Cache Solve Different Problems { #build-cache-and-configuration }

 It is also important not to treat “cache” as one vague acceleration mechanism.